chainwikinet/wikijs-farm-content/getting-started.md

 **Q:** Where does all this great APY come from?
 Whose money was it?
 - **A:** Long story short, it comes from the collected transaction fees from the swaps generated in the underlying pools.

-**Q:** Why does my balance go up and down?
+**Q:** Why does my balance sometimes go down on the main page?
-- **A:** This is due to "slippage" (google it, lots of great blog posts out there).
-Every time the Harvest platform harvest and reinvests in the pools, there are varying amounts of slippage in each transaction.
-The good news is that it is distributed across everyone in the pool, minimizing impact to a single person.
+- **A:** This is called slippage and can be caused (over a short deposit period) by several factors, most notably:
+	- your displayed balance may drop on initial deposit due to market impact on entry into the AMM LP position
+	- your displayed balance may drop due to fluctuations in the prices of the assets in the AMM pool
+	- your displayed balance may drop when market impact on exit of the AMM LP position is factored in
+- Consider when using a system like Curve there is slippage when withdrawing to a singular asset, as well as a withdraw fee.
+When a user exits Harvest, those fees are currently socialized across the fAsset pools, but in the near future will be directly charged to the user triggering the slippage/fee.
+This means the pool value of fAssets will no longer be impacted by these events.

 **Q:** Why does the APY go up and down?